panshuaiyin/qlib/docs/component/data.rst

         The Restoration factor.
 Normally, ``factor = adjusted_price / original_price``, `adjusted price` reference: `split adjusted <https://www.investopedia.com/terms/s/splitadjusted.asp>`_

     In the convention of `Qlib` data processing, `open, close, high, low, volume, money and factor` will be set to NaN if the stock is suspended.
+    If you want to use your own feature in the model, for example, PE, EPS and so on, you could add it in the CSV files of stocks.
+Notes that The arguments of `--include_fields` should change to correspond with the column names of CSV files.
 Stock Pool (Market)
 --------------------------------